cortex-lab/phy/docs/api.md

 **`Supervisor.filter(self, text)`**

-Filter the clusters using a Javascript expression on the column names.
+Filter the clusters using a boolean expression on the column names.

 ---